 Workout # 4: Brick: Cycle 25 minutes, then go into a 20 minutes run at Zone 1 intensity at 2.
 Include accelerations of 30 seconds

-When you learn to train for a triathlon, it's tempting to add more and more workout volume, but your fitness will progress with a balance between less stress and more rest.
+When learning to train for a triathlon, it is tempting to add more and more training volume, but your fitness will progress with a balance of less stress and more rest.

 If you are planning your own training program, be sure to add recovery days and reduced volume rest weeks to allow your body to rebuild itself and become stronger.

 With basic equipment in hand and an established and planned course, there is nothing to do but start.
 There is no better time than now, so go for it!